itzg/docker-minecraft-server/docs/types-and-platforms/server-types/paper.md

     docker run ... -e TYPE=PAPER -e PAPER_CHANNEL=experimental ...
     ```

+!!! tip

+    If you see the following error, it likely means you need to set the env var `PAPER_CHANNEL` to "experimental"

+    ```
+    No build found for version 1.21 with channel 'default'
+    ```

 If you are hosting your own copy of Paper you can override the download URL with `PAPER_DOWNLOAD_URL=<url>`.

 If you have attached a host directory to the `/data` volume, then you can install plugins via the `plugins` subdirectory.
 You can also [attach a `/plugins` volume](../../mods-and-plugins/index.md#optional-plugins-mods-and-config-attach-points).
 If you add plugins while the container is running, you'll need to restart it to pick those up.